I've been an online writer for more than nine years. I'm a thinker, and I spent a lot of time pondering random things.

 Sheldon Cooper, superbly portrayed by Jim Parsons on CBS's The Big Bang Theory, is a very complex guy.
 Some might agree that he is brilliant only at the things he is passionate about and inept at anything else.
-Sheldon lives with, and works in the same university as, his friend Leonard Hofstadter.
+Sheldon lives with and works in the same university as his friend, Leonard Hofstadter.
 The show takes place predominantly in their apartment where they are often visited by two friends and CalTech colleagues, Rajesh Koothrappali and Howard Wolowitz.
 These four friends often get themselves involved in funny situations, initially with just Penny, who lives next door to Sheldon and Leonard, but later on with other characters as well.

 Many of the episodes are centered around Sheldon Cooper's quirks and nuances.
 Sheldon's behavior and thought patterns align closely with some personality disorders.
 Perhaps he is suffering from more than one personality disorder.

-*Note: For people to be diagnosed with a personality disorder, the "symptoms" have to be chronic and interfere with everyday life.
+Keep in mind that for people to be diagnosed with a personality disorder, the "symptoms" have to be chronic and interfere with everyday life.

 A Cup of Obsessive Compulsive Personality Disorder

 People who suffer from Obsessive Compulsive Personality Disorder (OCPD) exhibit the following characteristics.
-They:

-- function well with lists and schedules;
+- They function well with lists and schedules.

-- are perfectionists;
+- They are perfectionists.

-- are rigid and inflexible;
+- They are rigid and inflexible.

-- and need to be in control.
+- They need to be in control.

-We see the OCPD part of Sheldon Cooper in the very first, pilot episode.
+We see the OCPD part of Sheldon Cooper in the pilot episode.
 Sheldon has a "thing" with sitting in "his seat" in the apartment he shares with his roommate, Leonard.
 Sheldon tells his rationale about the seat to Leonard and next door neighbor Penny:

 In the winter that seat is close enough to the radiator to remain warm, and yet not so close as to cause perspiration.
 In the summer, it's directly in the path of a cross-breeze created by opening windows there and there.
 It faces the television at an angle that is neither direct, thus discouraging conversation, nor so far wide as to create a parallax distortion.
 I could go on, but I think I've made my point.